-Spondylolysis (spon-dee-low-lye-sis) and spondylolisthesis (spon-dee-low-lis-thee-sis) are conditions that affect the moveable joints of the spine that help keep the vertebrae aligned one on top of the other.
-Spondylolysis is actually a weakness or stress fracture in one of the bony bridges that connects the upper and lower facet joints.
-This fracture can happen at any level of the spine but usually occurs at the fourth (L4) or fifth (L5) lumbar vertebra.
-This weakness can cause the vertebrae to slip forward out of their normal position, a condition called spondylolisthesis.
-Treatment options include physical therapy to strengthen the muscles surrounding the area.
-Sometimes the patient is placed in a brace.
-In severe cases, surgery is also an option.
+Spondylolysis and spondylolisthesis are conditions affecting the joints that align the vertebrae one on top of the other.
+Spondylolysis is a weakness or stress fracture in the facet joint area.
+This weakness can cause the bones to slip forward out of normal position, called spondylolisthesis, and kink the spinal nerves.
+Treatment options include physical therapy to strengthen the muscles.
+A back brace may be used to support the spine.
+In some cases, surgery can realign and fuse the bones.

 Anatomy of the facet joints